 - Apps that speed up your admin work (the entire workshop is worth it for this alone)

 - How to nail it at the first meeting

 - Editing a full wedding in 5 hours max - the workflow that changed my life

 - Toning, grading, and all that good stuff

 - Apps I use to minimize mouse use during editing - added efficiency

 - Backup strategy

 Should you feel that this workshop is something you'd like to get involved in, please fill out the form below.
-Please not that there are only 12 spaces per session, so once they're gone, they're gone.
+Please not that there are only 12 seats at this workshop, so once they're gone, they're gone.

 One last thing...